MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 ### Calculating CPU demands

 The `Process\% Processor Time` performance counter tracks the total amount of time all application threads spend on the CPU, then divides that sum by the total amount of system time that's passed.
-A mutli-threaded application on a multi-CPU system can exceed 100% CPU time, and you'd interpret its data very differently than the `Processor Information\% Processor Utility` counter.
+A mutlithreaded application on a multi-CPU system can exceed 100% CPU time, and you'd interpret its data very differently than the `Processor Information\% Processor Utility` counter.
 In practice, the `Process(lsass)\% Processor Time` counter tracks how many CPUs running at 100% the system requires to support a process' demands.
 For example, if the counter has a value of 200%, that means the system needs two CPUs running at 100% to support the full AD DS load.
-Although a CPU running at 100% capacity is the most cost-efficient in terms of power and energy consumption, for reasons outlined in [Appendix A](#appendix-a-cpu-sizing-criteria), a multi-threaded system is more responsive when its system isn't running on 100%.
+Although a CPU running at 100% capacity is the most cost-efficient in terms of power and energy consumption, for reasons outlined in [Appendix A](#appendix-a-cpu-sizing-criteria), a multithreaded system is more responsive when its system isn't running on 100%.

 To accommodate transient spikes in client load, we recommend you target a peak period CPU between 40% and 60% of system capacity.
 For example, in the first example in [Target site behavior profile](#target-site-behavior-profile), you'd need between 3.33 CPUs (60% target) and 5 CPUs (40% target) to support the AD DS load.
 You should add extra capacity according to the demands of the OS and any other required agents, such as antivirus, backup, monitoring, and so on.
 Although you should evaluate the impact of agents on CPU agents on a per-environment basis, generally you can allot between 5% and 10% for agent processes on a single CPU.
 To revisit our example, we would need between 3.43 (60% target) and 5.1 (40% target) CPUs to support load during peak periods.

 Now, let's take a look at an example of calculating for a specific process.
-In this case, we're looking at the lsass process.
+In this case, we're looking at the LSASS process.

-#### Calculating CPU usage for the lsass process
+#### Calculating CPU usage for the LSASS process

 In this example, the system is an *N* + 1 scenario where one server carries the AD DS load while an extra server is there for redundancy.

-The following chart shows the processor time for the lsass process over all processors for this example scenario.
+The following chart shows the processor time for the LSASS process over all processors for this example scenario.
 This data was gathered from the `Process(lsass)\% Processor Time` performance counter.

 :::image type="content" source="media/capacity-planning-considerations-proc-time-chart.png" alt-text="A screenshot of the time chart for the Process LSASS Processor Time performance counter across all processors.":::